Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 <br>

-## Best Practice: AWS Multi-factor Authentication (MFA) for root and IAM users
+## AWS Multi-factor Authentication (MFA) for root and IAM users

 <details>
 <summary>Details</summary>

 <br>

 When creating a new AWS account, the intial user provsioned is the root user.
-It is best practice to not use this account for daily tasks because if it gets compromised, you will likely loose access to the account, among other things.
+It is a best practice to not use this account for daily tasks because if it gets compromised, you will likely loose access to the account, among other things!
 We should create another user with full admin privileges.
 However, for the purposes of this section of the project, we will be using the root user and will secure it with another of layer of protection by enabling AWS MFA.

 Start by clicking on your Account name (towards the top right) -> click on <b>Security credentials</b>: